DocCaliban/de-formed/README.md

 ## Usage
 ### Step 1: Create a file to define your validations.
-Validation functions can recieve an optional second parameter of state if any validations are conditional on other properties in state.
-To avoid unecessary complexity, use the property names of the object you want to validate.
+Validation functions can receive an optional second parameter of state if any validations are conditional on other properties in state.
+To avoid unnecessary complexity, use the property names of the object you want to validate.

 ```ts